 Omakase

-From time to time I offer what I call an omakase seminar.
+From time to time I offer what I call an omakase.

-It’s an opportunity to practice unforced thinking in a relaxed setting in the company of others who share your interest in doing so.
+It’s an opportunity to practice exploratory thinking in a relaxed setting in the company of others who share your interest.

-I limit the group to 14 participants, give or take.
-The seminar could run two sessions or ten, depending on how long I’m around.
+I limit the group to a dozen participants, give or take.
+The seminar might run two sessions or ten, depending on how long I’m around.
 The fee will vary with the locale.

 I’ll provide a syllabus in advance, but we’re free to change it as we go.
 We don’t record these sessions, and I ask that participants exercise discretion in discussing them elsewhere so that we may all feel at ease stumbling around in the dark.